datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 science in big (scientific) institutions, while keeping workflows for users as simple as possible.
 It elaborates on

 #.
-How to implement a scalable, remote data store so that data are
+How to implement a scalable Remote Indexed Archive (RIA) store for DataLad
-   stored in a different place than where people work with it,
+   datasets, potentially remote, so that data are stored in a different place than where people work with it,
 #.
-How to configure the data store and general cluster setup for easy and
+How to incentivize and enforce disk-space aware computing, and
-   fast accessibility of data, and
 #.
 How to reduce technical complexities for users and encourage reproducible,
    version-controlled scientific workflows.